Amenephous/pso_ros2/README.md

     ```

-Follow the steps below to clone this repository:
+Follow the steps below to use this repository:

     ```bash
     git clone https://github.com/Amenephous/pso_ros2.git